vipulnaik/diet-exercise-health/notes/2021-08-11-dental-cleaning-trip.md

 The receptionist recommended that for deep cleaning, booking an appointment online would be tricky, so I should instead phone them at 510 356 0688 and book it.

+## Followup: appointment booking

+On Monday, August 16, around 8:30 AM, I made ea phonee call to the number (510 356 0688) and booked periodontal therapy appointments for Wednesday September 22 11 AM and Wednesday September 29 1 PM.
+I made the advance payment at the time of booking.